Tuesday, December 2, 2008

 demonstration in Cal Anderson Park July 26.
 On the right, KOMO 4 interviews a volunteer.

-"You're On Camera," Martin Jarmick captures Seattleite reactions to the emerging policy of anonymous public surveillance with his own video camera.
+Some call the media the fourth arm of the government because of its ability to check the government with investigative reporting.
+In "You're On Camera," Martin Jarmick captures Seattleite reactions to the emerging policy of anonymous public surveillance with his own video camera.
 The five-minute video features a representative from the ACLU, artist Paul Strong Jr, and Seattle residents.

 Jarmick is part of a growing trend in journalism towards internet publishing.
 He films for SeattleIAM.com, a site devoted to news and feature stories produced by independent photojournalists in Seattle.
 He also contributed to the Camerahead story that ran here a few weeks ago.